 Speaking of enhanced DPMS, it is necessary to consider its assistance in bearing the security aspect of a dental practice, as numerous government health agencies have specific legislations for data protection.
 For instance, Ontario’s Personal Health Information Protection Act requires data storage facilities to be locked with limited and authorized access using ID cards.
 As such, the latest services in the dental practice management software industry are generally cloud-based, where a physical server is not required to be present at the practice.
 A cloud server enables automatic data backup and protection, and its lifetime cost is considerably lower than a complete desktop system that requires timely maintenance with essential features to be added separately.

 All in all, the rapid progression in cloud technology, convenience of smart devices in the hands of patients and the shifting customer preference towards better service quality has endlessly changed the dentistry landscape.
 Key market contributors like Patterson Dental, Henry Schein, Carestream Dental, Bestosys, Open Dental Supply amongst others have established their presence with prolific DPMS products.
-Constant evolution of software capabilities combined with the awareness pertaining to their benefits in patient-care and servicing is expected to catapult the dental practice management software market with an anticipated 11.6% CAGR over 2018 to 2024.
+Constant evolution of software capabilities combined with the awareness pertaining to their benefits in patient-care and servicing are expected to catapult the dental practice management software market share in the years to come.

 Author Name : Pankaj Singh